Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Termination of Electronic Banking Services

-If you wish to terminate any electronic banking services or no longer wish to use your Citibank® Banking Card, call us at CitiPhone Banking® at 1-888-CITIBANK or write us at P.O.
+If you wish to terminate any electronic banking services or no longer wish to use your CitibankÂ® Banking Card, call us at CitiPhone BankingÂ® at 1-888-CITIBANK or write us at P.O.
 Box 769004, San Antonio, TX 78245-9989.

 ## Access Devices

-Generally, you will receive your Citibank® Banking Card when you open your account.
+Generally, you will receive your CitibankÂ® Banking Card when you open your account.
 If you do not select your Personal Identification Number (PIN) at account opening, you will receive the PIN in a separate mailing.
-Your PIN is required for all Citibank® Banking Card transactions at Proprietary Citibank ATMs, at Network ATMs or for PIN based POS purchase transactions.
+Your PIN is required for all CitibankÂ® Banking Card transactions at Proprietary Citibank ATMs, at Network ATMs or for PIN based POS purchase transactions.
 You agree to keep your PIN confidential.
 No bank employee knows your PIN or will ever ask for it.
 For your protection, we encourage you to periodically change your PIN.
 You can change your PIN at any time:

-- · At a Proprietary Citibank ATM;
+- Â· At a Proprietary Citibank ATM;
-- · At any Citibank branch in the United States;
+- Â· At any Citibank branch in the United States;
-- · On Citibank® Online or Citi Mobile.
+- Â· On CitibankÂ® Online or Citi Mobile.

-If you are unable to change your PIN at a Proprietary Citibank ATM or through the CitiPhone Banking® automated system, you may contact CitiPhone Banking® to request a PIN mailer.
+If you are unable to change your PIN at a Proprietary Citibank ATM or through the CitiPhone BankingÂ® automated system, you may contact CitiPhone BankingÂ® to request a PIN mailer.
 The sealed mailer contains a confidential, preset PIN that is systemically generated and mailed directly to you.
-When you receive the PIN mailer, you will need to call CitiPhone Banking® to activate the PIN.
+When you receive the PIN mailer, you will need to call CitiPhone BankingÂ® to activate the PIN.

 The PIN you select must consist of four numbers and cannot begin with a zero.
 Many international ATMs do not have keys with both letters and numbers.
 If your PIN contains letters, please learn their corresponding numbers, as letters may not always be noted on the keys.
 You should also be aware that non-Proprietary Citibank ATMs and international ATMs may limit access to a primary checking account.
-To initially sign on to Citibank® Online, for additional security, in addition to your Citibank® Banking Card number and your PIN, you will need to choose a Citibank® Online User ID and Password.
-Together, the User ID and Password you select will be your Access Device for Citibank® Online.
+To initially sign on to CitibankÂ® Online, for additional security, in addition to your CitibankÂ® Banking Card number and your PIN, you will need to choose a CitibankÂ® Online User ID and Password.
+Together, the User ID and Password you select will be your Access Device for CitibankÂ® Online.

-To use the CitiPhone Banking® automated service, in addition to your Citibank® Banking Card, you will need a Telephone Access Code (TAC) or other form of permitted Access Device.
-Once you have received your Citibank® Banking Card, you can set up this code by calling CitiPhone Banking® (at the number on the back of your Citibank® Banking Card) for instructions on how to establish your TAC.
-To use the Citi Mobile® App or Citibank® Online, in addition to your Citibank® Banking Card, you will need a User ID and Password.
-If an unauthorized person has obtained access to your Citibank® Banking Card, your PIN, your Citibank® Online User ID and Password or your TAC, notify Citibank immediately.
-Your rights and obligations in the case of unauthorized use of any of your Access Devices are the same as for lost or stolen Citibank® Banking Cards.
+To use the CitiPhone BankingÂ® automated service, in addition to your CitibankÂ® Banking Card, you will need a Telephone Access Code (TAC) or other form of permitted Access Device.
+Once you have received your CitibankÂ® Banking Card, you can set up this code by calling CitiPhone BankingÂ® (at the number on the back of your CitibankÂ® Banking Card) for instructions on how to establish your TAC.
+To use the Citi MobileÂ® App or CitibankÂ® Online, in addition to your CitibankÂ® Banking Card, you will need a User ID and Password.
+If an unauthorized person has obtained access to your CitibankÂ® Banking Card, your PIN, your CitibankÂ® Online User ID and Password or your TAC, notify Citibank immediately.
+Your rights and obligations in the case of unauthorized use of any of your Access Devices are the same as for lost or stolen CitibankÂ® Banking Cards.

-We will automatically send you a new Citibank® Banking Card before your current card expires.
+We will automatically send you a new CitibankÂ® Banking Card before your current card expires.
 When you receive your new card, you will need to activate the card by following the instructions enclosed with the card.
 You will need to sign your new card and destroy your old card.

-Please note that the Citibank® Banking Card we issue you is and remains the property of Citibank.
+Please note that the CitibankÂ® Banking Card we issue you is and remains the property of Citibank.
 We have the right to take possession of it, to demand its return, and to cancel it at any time.
-You may also cancel your Citibank® Banking Card at any time and for any reason.
-To do so, cut your card in half and notify us through CitiPhone Banking®, Citibank® Online or at a Citibank branch.
-You agree to return the Citibank® Banking Card to us upon request.
+You may also cancel your CitibankÂ® Banking Card at any time and for any reason.
+To do so, cut your card in half and notify us through CitiPhone BankingÂ®, CitibankÂ® Online or at a Citibank branch.
+You agree to return the CitibankÂ® Banking Card to us upon request.

 ## Withdrawal Posting Cut-Off Times